nathanwomack/30DaysOfSass/README.md

 @content allows you to use a mixin that wraps a block of content.
 It's useful for things like media queries for responsive design.
 To learn more about media queries, [visit this article on Google's developer portal](https://developers.google.com/web/fundamentals/layouts/rwd-fundamentals/use-media-queries?hl=en)

 ## 3. Creating the mixin
 In style3.scss, let's create a mixin that contains a media query for phones with a screen smaller than 480px.
 Inside the media query, we're going to add @content.
-The @content will allow you to wrap your sass around a block of code.
+The @content will allow you to wrap your mixin around a block of code.

  ```
 @mixin phone {